 (No ratings)

-Dr. Michael Waters specializes in radiation oncology and practices in Saint Louis, MO and Saint Peters, MO.
-Clinical interests for Dr. Waters include gastrointestinal problems (digestive disorders), gamma knife radiosurgery, and stereotactic body radiation therapy (SBRT).
+Dr. Michael Waters is a radiation oncology specialist in Saint Peters, MO and Saint Louis, MO.
+Areas of particular interest for Dr. Waters include gastrointestinal problems (digestive disorders), gamma knife radiosurgery, and stereotactic body radiation therapy (SBRT).
 Dr. Waters studied medicine at Virginia Commonwealth University (VCU) School of Medicine.
 He is affiliated with WashU Medicine, Barnes-Jewish St. Peters Hospital, and Barnes-Jewish Hospital.